Positioning Swing Care as a leading authority in fibromyalgia care.

 I worked closely with the Senior Product Designer to create high-fidelity designs, advocated for adding a mobile breakpoint, and proposed early collaboration with the engineering team.
 I presented sample pages to stakeholders to gain early buy-in on the overall look and feel and avoid surprises.
 Later, I conducted a successful final presentation that garnered approval from the CEO/founder.

-The impact of my work on Swing Care was profound and multifaceted.
-I developed a comprehensive brand strategy that served as a guiding principle for both our internal team and external vendors, and that enabled patient growth KPIs that were essential for the business.
+I developed a comprehensive brand strategy that served as a guiding framework for both the internal team and external vendors.
+This alignment enabled Swing Care to hit critical patient growth KPIs essential to the business.

-The brand strategy not only unified our efforts but also helped us foster trust with a skeptical audience by ensuring a consistent brand presence and an intuitive user experience across all channels and touchpoints.
+The brand strategy unified our efforts and fostered trust with a skeptical audience.
+A consistent brand presence and intuitive user experience across all channels helped establish Swing Care as a credible, patient-centered clinic.

-The initial version of the Swing Care website paved the way for testing, iterations, and improvements, establishing a solid foundation for ongoing enhancements.
-Consequently, Swing Care successfully launched its virtual clinic, significantly increasing patient growth from zero to hundreds of new patients per month.
+The first version of the Swing Care website laid the groundwork for testing, iteration, and future improvements.
+This solid foundation helped launch the virtual clinic, scale from zero to hundreds of new patients per month, and attract partnerships with insurance companies nationwide.

 Learning about the audience